replit/play/README.md

 # Python Play (beta)
 ## The easiest way to start coding games and graphics projects in Python

-Play is an open-source code library for the Python programming language that makes it as easy as possible to start making games.
+Python Play is an open-source code library for the Python programming language that makes it as easy as possible to start making games.
 Here's the code to make a simple game using Play:

 ```python
 import play